Why Is My Chickens Comb Pale?

 Heat Stress

 Extreme heat or prolonged exposure to high temperatures can cause heat stress in chickens.
 As a result, blood vessels in the comb may dilate, leading to a pale appearance.
-Heat stress can be dangerous for chickens and may also manifest in other symptoms like panting, lethargy, and reduced egg production.
+Heat stress can be dangerous for chickens and manifest in other symptoms like panting, lethargy, and reduced egg production.

 Respiratory Diseases